 What does it actually mean to “warm up” an IP address?

 IP warming is designed to ensure that you establish a positive email reputation with ISPs (Internet Service Providers) so that your messages are not filtered to spam.
 If you send email from a new or “cold” IP address, ISPs closely monitor the amount of email you are sending and how often your users are labeling your email as SPAM.
-They use that data to create an email reputation will eventually determine whether or not your emails are filtered to SPAM automatically.
+They use that data to create an email reputation that will eventually determine whether or not your emails are filtered to SPAM automatically.
 Abrupt, high volume email campaigns are regarded with the most skepticism by ISPs.
-Given that, you should begin by sending small amounts of email, and scale gradually towards the volume of email you ultimately intend to send.
-Irregardless of volume, we suggest warming up your IP to be safe.
+Given that, you should begin by sending small amounts of email and scale gradually towards the volume of email you ultimately intend to send.
+Regardless of volume, we suggest warming up your IP to be safe.
 This process doesn’t guarantee that your emails won’t be filtered to spam.
-It is also important that you send engaging content, and send email on a consistent basis to users who want to receive it.
+It is also important that you send engaging content, and send emails consistently to users who want to receive it.

 Why don’t I see “Braze Is Working” anymore with a debug API key?